 As designers and researchers in the digital environment we are constantly being asked to consider data in our design work.
-Our key question has become: How do we successfully incorporate the right data in the right ways so that users are empowered to make smarter more insightful decisions, and not overwhelmed by additional information or material?
+Our key question has become: How do we successfully incorporate the right data in the right ways so that users are empowered to make smarter and more insightful decisions, while not being overwhelmed by additional information or material?

 I have worked on several projects that have incorporated work streams of both data and design.
 I wish to highlight two methodologies that I helped create within our studio:

 Fjord DC Studio’s data storytelling process and templates

 Other Team Members: Service Designer Lead, Business Design Lead, Visual Designer